Compliance

 A conflict of interest may occur in any situation where a Bank’s employee uses its role for personal or other benefit.

-Zero tolerance towards bribery and corruption
+Zero tolerance towards corruption

 The principles of ING’s Anti-Bribery and Corruption Policy state